mrfdev/CMI/Resources/FAQ/cmi-gettingstarted.md

 - By just using the website for commands and permissions, you will slowly learn what does what and how to do this.

-- For [permissions](https://www.zrips.net/cmi/permissions/), I recommend [LuckPerm](https://luckperms.net/) as permission manager.
+- For CMI [permissions](https://www.zrips.net/cmi/permissions/), I recommend [LuckPerms](https://luckperms.net/) as permission manager.

-- For Economy, I recommend using CMI's custom compile of Vault 1.7.3.
+- For the [Economy](https://github.com/mrfdev/CMI/blob/master/Resources/FAQ/cmi-economy.md), I recommend using CMI's custom compile of Vault 1.7.3.

-- For Chat, I recommend setting up groups, ranks, and their prefixes through CMI and luckperms.
+- For [Chat](https://github.com/mrfdev/CMI/blob/master/Resources/FAQ/cmi-chat.md), I recommend setting up groups, ranks, and their prefixes through CMI and Luckperms.

-- Converting from EssentialsX?
-Check the website on how to import homes, users, etc.
+- For importing data from from old EssentialsX to modern CMI?
+I recommend [this guide](https://github.com/mrfdev/CMI/blob/master/Resources/FAQ/cmi-import.md).

 - And finally; `/stop` the server, and start it up again to guarantee that everything's working properly.